AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 Taking some inspiration from **ngClass**, wouldn't it be great if we could provide an error definition object to our decorator directive and let it do all the hard work for us?

 The answer is a big **"YES WE CAN"**.
-But in order to do this we will need to access the error object of the form element that **Angular2** gives us for every validated element.
+But in order to do this, we will need to access the error object of the form element that **Angular2** provides for us automatically.

 So now the **HTML** inside our base component's template becomes:
 {% highlight html %}